 Why This Recipe Works

 I can’t stop singing the praises of this cheesecake.
 It satisfies both my insatiable craving for lemon desserts AND my chocolate cravings all in one.

-- The crust is made from Oreo cookies, adding an amazing chocolate element to the citrusy cheesecake.
+- Start with a classic graham gracker crust.
+The crust can also be made with our oreo pie crust recipe, adding an amazing chocolate element to the citrusy cheesecake.

 - Did I mention there’s white chocolate in the filling too?
 White chocolate and lemon are a perfect pair!

 - In case there wasn’t enough lemon for you, I also topped the whole thing with a layer of Homemade Lemon Curd.